Foundations of Supervision On-Demand CE Course for Therapists, counselors, psychologists, social workers, marriage and family therapists

 Nicole Thaxton, PhD, LPC, CPCS, has one goal in life – to help people live life well.
 She is a Licensed Professional Counselor, Certified Professional Counselor Supervisor, and the Founder of Atlanta Wellness Collective, a holistic mental health practice located in Acworth, Marietta, and Roswell, GA.
 She is a communicator, trainer, and frequent continuing education presenter on the topic of clinical supervision.
 Her doctoral research was on the topic of conflicts in clinical supervision.
 She has spent the past decade in the mental health field and counsels high-achieving individuals and families experiencing anxiety and stress, grief and loss, and relational issues.
 Dr. Nicole is married to a fellow counselor, RJ Thaxton, and has two daughters (and a baby on the way!).
 For more information, visit atlwell.com.

-6 "Asynchronous" Core CE Clock Hours Included - Details by License Type Below:
+6 "Asynchronous" Core CEs Included - Details by License Type Below:

-• PSYCHOLOGISTS: The Knowledge Tree is approved by the American Psychological Association to sponsor continuing education for psychologists.
-The Knowledge Tree maintains responsibility for this program and its content.
+• PSYCHOLOGISTS: The Knowledge Tree, A Summit Professional Education Company is approved by the American Psychological Association to sponsor continuing education for psychologists.
+The Knowledge Tree, A Summit Professional Education Company maintains responsibility for this program and its content.
 For more detailed information on the current CE ruling in Georgia, or if you are licensed in another state or country, please click here.

-• SOCIAL WORKERS: This workshop is approved for 6 core hours through the Georgia Society for Clinical Social Work (GSCSW), approval #070624.
+• SOCIAL WORKERS: This workshop is approved for 6 Core CE hours through the Georgia Society for Clinical Social Work (GSCSW), approval #052825.
 If you are licensed in another state or country, please click here for more detailed information.

-• MARRIAGE & FAMILY THERAPISTS: This workshop has been approved for 6 Core CE hours through the Georgia Association for Marriage & Family Therapy (GAMFT), approval #186-2024.
+• MARRIAGE & FAMILY THERAPISTS: This workshop is approved for 6 Core CE hours through the Georgia Association for Marriage & Family Therapy (GAMFT), approval #103-2025.
 If you are licensed in another state or country, please click here for more detailed information.

 To view our various workshop policies, including our multi-workshop discount & refund policy, please click here.